Skip to Main Content

 Having problems?
 Try these

-Your connector is how you save items/records from the web to your downloaded, Zotero library (software).
+The connector extension for your browser is how you save items/records from the web to your downloaded Zotero library (software).

-• From your Zotero software find preferences, then sync, and ensure your account is linked there
+• From your Zotero software in the upper right click on the then sync, and ensure your account is linked there.
+See following arrows in the screenshot:

 1. Restart your computer.
-Often it takes a system refresh to connect to Microsoft.
+After installing a system refresh may be needed to have the plugin detected.

 2. Make sure your Zotero connector in your browser and your Zotero software are synced together with your free Zotero account.
 Re-watch the syncing video if needed.

-3. Make sure your Microsoft Word is updated.
+3. Make sure your Microsoft Word or other word processor is updated.
 OHIO students and faculty can download for free at OITs website.

 • Restart your computer after downloading Zotero and completing the syncing process and after ensuring your Microsoft Office is updated.